Died =>29 September 1895

 Duty Status =>On Duty

 The old LNWR goods yard at Wigan is located near Wigan North Western Station.
-A hundred and twenty five years ago the yard was a busy set of sidings used for holding the full range of goods in transit.
-Throughout 1895 wagons held in the yard were frequently raided and goods stolen.
-The LNWR Police mounted observations without success and it was decided in September 1895 that Detective Sergeant Robert Kidd would work with the Detective Constable based at Wigan, William Henry Osborne.
+In 1895 the yard was a busy set of sidings used for holding the full range of goods in transit and throughout the year wagons held there were frequently raided and goods stolen.
+The LNWR Police mounted observations without success and in September 1895 it was decided that Detective Sergeant Robert Kidd would work with the Detective Constable based at Wigan, William Henry Osborne.

-Kidd met Osborne in the subway at Wigan Station shortly before 8pm on Sunday 29th September.
-They made their way off the platform of the passenger station and up towards the sidings.
-Osborne lent Kidd a cap to wear in place of his own hat.
-Both men were experienced at this sort of work.
-Both would have known that the chances of catching thieves in the act were small.
-There appears to have been no intelligence that a theft would take place on that particular evening.
-As so happens, in cases of multiple thefts, a feeling had arisen that something had to be done.
+Shortly before 8:00pm on Sunday 29th September, Kidd met Osborne in the subway at Wigan Station before making their way towards the sidings.
+Both men were experienced at this sort of work and would have known that the chances of catching thieves in the act were low.
+There appears to have been no intelligence that a theft would take place on that particular evening but as often happens, in cases of multiple thefts, a feeling had arisen that something had to be done.
 In the absence of any better strategy, it was hoped that surveillance of the area would detect the offenders.

-Osborne was taken by ambulance to hospital and a local doctor, Dr Graham, attended the station where he arrived at around ten to nine.
+Osborne was taken by ambulance to hospital and a local doctor, Dr Graham, attended the station arriving at around 9:50pm.
 He formally confirmed that Kidd was dead, arranged for the removal of the body and for the police to be called.